City of Phoenix

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-USA: Arizona: City of Phoenix
+USA: Arizona: Phoenix

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi